 Primarily this funding programme is targeted at organisations which have formal objectives that support the development of local business/tourism.

 You are eligible to apply for funding if your organisation is formally established for public benefit and is not for profit.

 Other organisations may be eligible to apply for funding too eg non-statutory bodies who have a governing document.
 More information on eligible organisations is included in the guidance document.

 We will not directly fund individuals, limited liability partnerships, private sector company/business or any organisation that cannot demonstrate appropriate governance.

 The below examples are illustrative and we look to local business support organisations, including Local Authorities, Local Enterprise Partnerships and Trade Associations to identify appropriate projects which will help maintain business activity in local communities disrupted by the construction of HS2.

-- Creating and running events that increase footfall or promote business activity during seasonal periods (for example, farmers markets);
+- Creating and running events that maintain or increase regular footfall, or promote business activity (for example, summer festivals, farmers markets or Christmas events);

-- Projects that aim to increase tourist visits to an area.
+- Projects that aim to maintain or increase tourist visits to an area;

 How to apply